AmitKumarDas/Decisions/blogs/thinking_in_types.md

 requirements that will be easy to code and maintain and even unit test.

 ### Conclusion
-It is all about thinking in terms of objects.
+It is all about **thinking in types**.
 Some may view above as functional approach as well.
-However, the core idea of thinking in terms of specific structures, functions or objects in addition to language provided keywords like `for loop`, `switch case` conditions, etc can help in getting some amazing stuff done using simple approaches.
+However, the core idea of thinking in terms of specific structures, functions or objects in addition to language provided keywords like `for loop`, `switch case` conditions, etc can help us in getting some amazing stuff done with a maintainable codebase.

 ### We are all familiar with `sort` Interface
 - How about implementing sort.Interface to sort the storage collections !!!